Decimation (punishment): 19th and 20th century

 During the German Revolution of 1918–1919, 29 men from the Volksmarinedivision were executed after 300 men turned up to receive their discharge papers and back pay.
 The Red Army also engaged in decimation during the Russian Civil War.
 By May 1920, Leon Trotsky had twice ordered decimation, with the killing of every tenth man in two occasions where units had retreated without orders on the Volga front.
 The practice in the Red Army ended after 1920.

+Decimation can be also used to punish the enemy.
+In 1918, during the Finnish Civil War, White troops, after conquering the Red city of Varkaus, summarily executed around 80 captured Reds in what became known as the Lottery of Huruslahti.
+According to some accounts, the Whites ordered all the captured Reds to assemble in a single row on the ice of Lake Huruslahti, selected every tenth prisoner, and executed him on the spot.
+The selection was not entirely random though, as some prisoners (primarily Red leaders) were specifically selected for execution and other individuals were intentionally spared.

 During the Spanish Civil War, 46 men of the Republican 84th Mixed Brigade were executed by firing squad at Mora de Rubielos on 20 January 1938.
 The reason for the decimation was due to the brigade's poor performance in the harsh winter combat actions in the later stages of the Battle of Teruel and the soldiers of the brigade being branded as disloyal and untrustworthy.

 Usage

 The term decimation was first used in English to mean a tax of one-tenth (or tithe).
 Through a process of semantic change starting in the 17th century, the word evolved to refer to any extreme reduction in the number of a population or force, or an overall sense of destruction and ruin, not strictly in the punitive sense or to a reduction by one-tenth.
 Despite its history, criticism of the broader sense has been noted by some language experts, including Bryan A. Garner, H. W. Fowler, and the Lake Superior State University annual "Banished Words List" in 2008.